Dygear/PRISM/docs/LFS/commands.md

 reverse, gear_1 - gear_7, ctrl_f1 - ctrl_f12

-## FUNCTION NAMES for the /axis AND /invert COMMANDS:
+## FUNCTION NAMES for the /axis AND /invert COMMANDS
 steer, combined, throttle, brake lookh, lookp, lookr clutch, handbrake, shiftx, shifty

-## UNASSIGNING a button or axis:
+## UNASSIGNING a button or axis
 To unassign a button or axis from a function, you can assign -1 to that function.